UmarMsani/snap_serve/README.md

 # Contributing

-Contributions are welcome!
-Please follow the contribution guidelines when making changes.
+Contributions to SnapServe are welcome!
+We appreciate your interest in making SnapServe better.
+Before contributing, please read our [Contributing Guidelines](CONTRIBUTING.md) to understand the process for submitting pull requests, reporting issues, and more.
+Thank you for contributing to SnapServe!

 ## Licensing
 SnapServe is licensed under the [MIT License.](https://github.com/UmarMsani/snap_serve/blob/main/LICENSE)